GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 You need to perform the following steps:

-1. Create a prompt that outputs the information mentioned above.
+1. Create a dotPrompt that outputs the information mentioned above.
 The model takes in a user's query and a preceeding agentMessage (if present).
 1. Update the prompt in the codebase (look at instructions in GoLang or TypeScript) to see how.
 1. Use the Genkit UI (see steps below) to test the response of the model and make sure it returns what you expect.

+#### What is a Dotprompt?

+Dotprompts are a way to write and manage your AI prompts like code.
+They're special files that let you define your prompt template, input and output types (could be basic types like strings or more complex custom types), and model settings all in one place.
+Unlike regular prompts, which are just text, Dotprompts allow you to easily insert variables and dynamic data using [Handlebars](https://handlebarsjs.com/guide/) templating.
+This means you can create reusable prompts that adapt to different situations and user inputs, making your AI interactions more personalized and effective.
+This makes it easy to version, test, and organize your prompts, keeping them consistent and improving your AI results.

 The working **Movie Guru** app and prompts have been tested for *gemini-1.5-flash*, but feel free to use a different model.